 Tina Billberry is the University of Louisiana at Lafayette’s Outstanding Master’s Graduate.

-LeBlanc was among five finalists for the award.
-Each will be recognized during the Spring 2019 Commencement General Assembly.
+She is among six finalists for the award.
+Each will be recognized during Fall 2019 Commencement General Assembly.
 The ceremony begins at 11 a.m. on Friday at the Cajundome.

-Each graduate program nominates a student for the award.
+Each spring and fall semester, individual graduate programs nominate a student for the award.
 Criteria include leadership, scholarship, service and research.

 The dean of UL Lafayette’s Graduate School leads a panel that selects the top candidates.
 An Alumni Association committee interviews the finalists and chooses an overall Outstanding Master’s Graduate.

 Here’s a look at the award finalists.

 David Behringer is the Outstanding Master’s Graduate in the Department of Biology.
 He has a 3.76 GPA.

 Behringer’s master’s research focused on redfish.
 By identifying their movements and dietary habits, he demonstrated the importance of saltmarsh habitats to the survival of juvenile redfish.
 This is critical to stabilizing redfish populations along the Louisiana Gulf Coast.